Ziko-SA/fluffy-octo-winner/README.md

 # Copy the requirements file to the working directory
 COPY requirements.txt .

-RUN pip3 install --no-cache-dir -r requirements.txt
+RUN pip install --no-cache-dir -r requirements.txt

 # Copy the application code to the working directory
 COPY . .